derekliu7/DE-Final-Project/README.md

 ![](https://www.cinemaz.com/images/stories/immagini_2016/the-hateful-eight/the-hateful-eight-copia-pirata.jpg)

 ### Robustness and fault tolerance
-- Data are stored in AWS
+- HIGHLY rely on the stability of AWS(S3, EC2 single instance, EMR cluster)
-- Divided and stored in multiple folders in S3
+- Kafka sever running on one single instance

 ### Low latency reads and updates
 - spark-submit script(reads parquet, divides and stores, plot and save, push to s3) daily
-- spark streaming
+- spark streaming(mini batches)

 ### Scalability
-- huh?
+- Replace html with Flask(including multiple plots with plotly)

 ### Generalization
 - code can be worked on all other tables